wallabag/wallabag/en/admin/internal_settings.md

 `1` to activate local pictures downloading, `0`, to deactivate.

-Once this feature activated, the articles pictures will be downloaded in the `/web/assets/images` folder of your wallabag instance.
+Once this feature is activated, the articles pictures will be downloaded in the `/web/assets/images` folder of your wallabag instance.
 The path of pictures in articles will also be updated to the path of pictures which are on your instance.

 ### Support URL for wallabag